 In 2008, singer Janet Jackson canceled a string of concerts after suffering from vestibular migraine headaches.
 This type of migraine gives you vertigo -- a feeling like the room is spinning.
 Bright lights and loud sounds may also bother you.
 Up to 50% of people with migraine headaches also sometimes feel dizziness or vertigo.
 Vestibular migraine headaches are treated like other migraines, with medicines and by avoiding headache triggers.

 Actress and singer Kristin Chenoweth nursed a migraine after winning an Emmy in 2009.
-Then her doctor suggested Botox.
+Then her doctor suggested botulinum toxin.
 "I haven't had a full-blown headache since," she says.
-Botox is approved for people who have 15 or more migraine headaches a month, but it may not completely cure you.
-Studies do show that people who've had Botox treatment have up to half as many headaches.
+This treatment is approved for people who have 15 or more migraine headaches a month, but it may not completely cure you.
+Studies do show that people who've had the treatment have up to half as many headaches.

 When Grammy winner Carly Simon crooned, "I haven't got time for the pain," she wasn't referring to migraine headaches.
 But she could have been.
 Simon has made a lot of lifestyle changes to prevent headaches.
 "I don't smoke, I sleep for eight hours, and coffee is not a part of my life," Simon says.
 She also avoids alcohol, a common trigger for some people.
 Red wine, in particular, seems to set off migraine headaches.